-Faiz Siddiqui is a reporter with The Washington Post's transportation team.
-For the past two years, he has covered all things Metro and D.C. transportation, including the year-long SafeTrack program, the system's chronic safety and reliability issues, and regional and federal officials' push for governance and finance reforms at the agency.
-He has also covered Uber, Amtrak and the launches of countless local tech start-ups.
+San Francisco-based tech reporter covering automation and the future of transportation, including Tesla, Uber and Lyft Education: University of Nebraska-Lincoln Faiz Siddiqui is a technology reporter with The Washington Post's Business Desk covering companies such as Tesla, Uber and Lyft, Waymo and traditional automakers researching and deploying autonomous vehicles.
+Prior to that, he covered the D.C.
+Metro and local transportation scene, including the year-long SafeTrack program, the system's chronic safety and reliability issues, and regional and federal officials' push for governance and finance reforms at the agency.
+He has also covered Uber's DC operations, Amtrak and the launches of countless local tech start-ups.
 He has previously written stories for the Boston Globe and NPR.

 Tesla is forging ahead with “Full Self-Driving” despite skepticism among some safety advocates about whether Tesla’s technology is ready — and whether the rest of the world is ready for cars that drive themselves.